 International Beer Day: How Will you Enjoy Yours?

-Founded in 2007, this special occasion is a global celebration of all things beer and today, people all over the world will be raising a toast from the comfort of their local pub, favourite brewery or back garden.
+Founded in 2007, International Beer Day is a global celebration of all things beer and one for which people all over the world will raise a toast from the comfort of their local pub, favourite brewery or back garden.

 So, now that you know it’s International Beer Day, the only question that remains is…how will you enjoy yours?